seanpm2001/seanpm2001/README.md

 ***

-# Everyone who has interacted with me on GitHub since 2020 May 25th
+# Everyone who has interacted with me (via issue, discussion, or pull request) on GitHub since 2020 May 25th

-**27 people and 1 bot, 25 people and 1 bot when not counting me**
+**28 people and 1 bot, 26 people and 1 bot when not counting me**
 <!--
 When not me:
 1: @all-contributors (bot)